connervieira/Marksman/DOCUMENTATION.md

 - The "Password" setting specifies the password used to protect the web interface.
     - This password is not encrypted, nor is it intended to protect the security of the physical device running Marksman.
+    - When this is left as a blank string, authentication is disabled, and anyone with network access to Marksman will be able to control and modify it.
 - The "Heartbeat Threshold" setting determines how many seconds the instance needs to stop responding for before Marksman considers it to be inactive.
     - On slower devices, this value should be raised to prevent long processing times from causing Marksman to mistakenly believe the instance isn't running.
     - On faster devices, this value can be lowered to make the control interface more responsive.